4ms/stm32mp1-baremetal/examples/shared/fsbl/README.md

 ## FSBL (First Stage Bootloader)
-### Fast, lightweight replacement for U-Boot
+### Fast, lightweight and opinionated replacement for U-Boot

 ** Work in Progress: see notes **

-This project aims to replace U-Boot with my own hand-rolled bootloader.
+This project replaces U-Boot with a simple single-stage bootloader.

+It replaces both of U-Boot's stages (SPL and U-Boot proper) with one stage.
+Normally U-Boot's SPL loads the Second Stage Bootloader (SSBL), which in turn loads the application.
+When using this bootloader, it loads the application immediately.

+#### Why not U-Boot?

+Why re-invent the wheel?
+Primarily for educational purposes.
+Secondarily, for a particular project I required fast booting with a somewhat unorthodox boot sequence, and had no need for all the features of U-Boot (command line, USB gadget, etc).

+U-Boot is excellent and solid, it should be your first choice for a project.
-While U-Boot excels at being portable (the U is for Universal), it comes at a cost of complexity, which means debugging and customizing is difficult.
-Also, sometimes booting quickly is more important than having bootloader features.
+U-Boot excels at being portable (the "U" is for Universal), which means you can port to another platform easily.
+However, the complexity means debugging and customizing can be difficult, requiring a combination of modifying KConfig files, device trees (DTS), C code, and sometimes even linker outputs.

-This project replaces U-Boot's SPL loader (the FSBL) and U-Boot proper (the SSBL).

-It does a minimal number of tasks required to load an application into RAM and then boot into it:
+It does the minimal tasks required to load an application into RAM and then boot into it:

   - Initialize the PLL clocks for the MPU and DDR RAM
+  - Configure the PMIC, if present, to power the DDR RAM
-  - Initialize the DDR RAM
+  - Initialize the DDR RAM peripheral
   - Detect the boot method (NOR Flash, SD Card, EMMC, etc.)
   - Load the application image from the boot medium into DDR RAM
   - Jump into the application
+  - Indicate an error on failure

-Also there are two steps that are not strictly necessary but are useful:
+Also there are two steps that are not strictly necessary, but useful:

-  - Initialize the UART to allow for printf()
+  - Initialize the UART to allow for printf() messages
   - Test the RAM

 With the optional steps enabled, first-stage boot time is 30ms from power-on signal (valid Vdd) to the start of reading the app image.
 Disabling the UART saves about 2ms.

+After the initial 30ms, the remaining boot time is spent reading the app image from the boot media (SD card, flash chip, etc).
+The duration of that of course depends on the size of the image and the speed of the transfer.

 RAM Tests will likely change before I'm done with this project.
 For now it just writes one word and verifies it.

-After the initial 30ms, the remaining boot time is spent reading the app image from the boot media (SD card, flash chip, etc).
-The duration of that of course depends on the size of the image and the speed of the transfer.

 #### Project status

-Currently this only works on custom hardware which uses discrete LDOs and buck converters instead of a PMIC chip.
-I am extending it to work on the Discovery and OSD32 boards.

-Here is the TODO list:

-  * Add a step to initialize I2C, detect if PMIC is present, and configure voltage supplies if so.
+This currently only works with SD Card and NOR Flash booting.
+It can work with a PMIC system or a discrete LDO system.

+A simple config file defines the board (same config files for OSD32-BRK and Discovery boards used in other projects)

+  * Instructions for creating an app img (create a python script?)

   * Add a driver for EMMC (SDMMC2)